bartvanhalder/owlin-apidocs/README.md

 articles_response = requests.get("{0}/news-searches/{1}/articles".format(base_url,search_id), headers={"authorization": auth_token}).text
 ```
 The variable `articles_response` now contains a list of articles, as they are saved into our system.
 Each article contains fields like `title` and `description`, containing respectively its title and its full-text.
 It also contains a `topic_id`, which is shared among all the articles that talk about the same news within a two-days window.

-For more informations, once again, refer to the API documentation.
+For more information, once again, refer to the API documentation.

 <div id='searchstats'/>
 ### Retrieving the statistics related to a search